Yellow Orchid Leaves

 Orchid species that are typically bathed in sunlight, or grow in areas which are dry and arid, have thick, very leathery leaves, whereas species that live in shaded areas have long, thin leaves.

-The leaves on orchids generally live for several years, while others shed them annually and grow new leaves.
+The leaves on them generally live for several years, while others shed them annually and grow new ones.

 What symptoms is your plant displaying?